 A collective fund that was recently created by the Desert Healthcare District and Foundation with the Regional Access Project (RAP) Foundation continues to offer grant opportunities in support of the COVID-19 relief effort in the Coachella Valley.

-The priority for the Emergency Collaborative Fund for Nonprofits Serving the High-Risk Population.
-The priority area for this funding is to provide operating support to community-based organizations serving vulnerable and high-risk populations directly impacted by the COVID-19 public health crisis, and to ensure these populations are safely sheltering-in-place.
-Examples of vulnerable and high-risk populations could include, but are not limited to, homeless, elderly, special needs, chronic and long-term illnesses or health conditions/diseases.
+The priority for the Emergency Collaborative Fund for Nonprofits Serving the High-Risk Population is to provide operating support to community-based organizations serving vulnerable and high-risk populations directly impacted by COVID-19, and to ensure these populations are safely sheltering-in-place.
+Examples of vulnerable and high-risk populations could include, but are not limited to, the homeless, elderly, special needs, and chronic and long-term illnesses or health conditions/diseases.

-Please click on this link to access the grant application: https://www.GrantRequest.com/SID_476?SA=SNA&FID=35107
+Please access the grant application here: https://www.GrantRequest.com/SID_476?SA=SNA&FID=35107